Man drives off in car – and suddenly hears screams

 Dramatic scenes at the rural youth festival: a man drives off in a car – suddenly there are loud screams

-When a 29-year-old guest left the party at 1:20 a.m. on Sunday (May 7) and wanted to drive home, the near-accident happened: the young man started the car and drove off.
+When a 29-year-old guest left the festival at 1:20 a.m. on Sunday (May 7) and wanted to drive home by car, the near-accident happened: the young man started the car and drove off.
 Suddenly, out of nowhere, a loud scream rang out from under the car.
-The 21-year-old immediately stopped the car, knelt down and looked under the car: there was a 33-year-old screaming like crazy.
+The 29-year-old immediately stopped the car, knelt down and looked under the car: there was a 33-year-old screaming like crazy.

 The 33-year-old had drunk and slept under the car.
 The 33-year-old suffered unspecified injuries in the accident.
 An ambulance took him to the hospital in Reutte in Tyrol.
 The investigations of the Tyrolean police are still ongoing.